gilfuser/osc-gun/README.md

 ## Editor Agnostic

 If you want to be with a friend, or friends, to make a [Tidal](http://tidalcycles.org) session together but you live far away, or you live in São Paulo, you can use great tools like: [Troop](https://github.com/Qirky/Troop), [Flok](https://github.com/munshkr/flok) or [Extramuros](https://github.com/dktr0/extramuros/) and be OK using their coding environment.
-But what if you have a great Vim or NeoVim config, EMacs, [Pulsar](https://pulsar-edit.dev){:target="_blank" rel="noopener"}, or any other editor you enjoy coding with?
+But what if you have a great Vim or NeoVim config, EMacs, [Pulsar](https://pulsar-edit.dev), or any other editor you enjoy coding with?
 Well, then try this.

 ## How To Use This